 Over 300 customers have been working with our Augmented Reality beta program over the past year or so, and we’re bringing those capabilities out of beta.
 With Update 6 ArcGIS Runtime is AR enabled for iOS and Android devices.

 It was clear that delivering a truly exceptional AR experience across a range of use cases would require customization, configuration, and calibration.
-To support that, we’ll be providing rich open source Toolkit components to help build tabletop and full-scale AR experiences on top of the base components the SDKs expose.
-Watch this space for a blog post covering these Toolkit additions once they’ve been released.
+To support that, we’ve provided rich open source Toolkit components to help build tabletop and world-scale AR experiences on top of the base components the SDKs expose.
+See our follow-up blog post on how to power mobile augmented reality experiences with ArcGIS Runtime!

 Defense & Public Safety